-Note that this process may differ from brand to brand, and even some HHC products may result in slightly different strengths.
+Note that this process may differ from brand to brand.
 To process HHC, CBD is first extracted from hemp plants and distilled to create an isolate.
 Following this, the isolate is taken through a process known as isomerization to convert CBD to Delta 9 THC.
 This essentially means taking one chemical and altering its structure to create a different one.

 After this, we have our THC and it’s time to convert it to hexahydrocannabinol, through a process called hydrogenation.
 This is a popular method for creating some processed foods, so it’s not that unfamiliar of a process.
-When we use this process on THC it gives a slightly different version of it, that is unique enough to produce different effects when consumed.
-This requires breaking the compound’s double bonds by adding hydrogen molecules to the matter.
-Essentially, hydrogenation alters the chemical structure in a way that lessens the effects of Delta-9, while maintaining some level of potency.
+The process requires breaking the compound’s double bonds by adding hydrogen molecules to the matter.

 HHC is one of those compounds that can be created in a variety of different ways, so depending on resources and legality this will differ from brand to brand.

 The legality of HHC and Delta 8 THC